Consistent Second-Order Conic Integer Programming for Learning Bayesian Networks: Early stopping criterion for DAG learning

-Proposition~\ref{EarlyProp} suggests that the algorithm can be stopped by setting a threshold $c^{\star} \lambda s^{0}$ on the value of $GAP = | UB - LB |$ for a constant $c^{\star} > 0$, say $c^{\star}=1$.
-Such a solution will then achieve the same desirable statistical properties as the optimal solution $\beta^{\star}$.
-However, while $\lambda$ can be chosen data-adaptively (as discussed in Section~\ref{Sec: Computational}), the value for $s^0$ is not known.
+Proposition~\ref{EarlyProp} suggests that the branch-and-bound algorithm can be stopped by setting a threshold $c^{\star} n \lambda s^{0}$ on the value of $\mathrm{GAP} = | \mathrm{UB} - \mathrm{LB} |$ for a constant $c^{\star} > 0$, say $c^{\star}=1$.
+Such a solution will then achieve the same desirable statistical properties (in terms of parameter consistency) as the optimal solution $\beta^{\star}$.
+While $\lambda$ can be chosen data-adaptively (as discussed in Section~\ref{Sec: Computational}), both of these choices depend on the value of $s^0$, which is not known in practice.
 However, one can find an upper bound for $s^0$ based on the number of edges in the super-structure $\mathcal{M}$.
 In particular, if $\mathcal{M}$ is the moral graph \citep{pearl2009causal} with $s_m$ edges, then $s^0 \leq s_m$.

-Thus, in this case, a consistent parameter estimate can be obtained if the branch-and-bound process is stopped when $GAP \le s_m \lambda$.
+However, while in many applications $s_m \asymp s^0$, this is not always guaranteed.
+Thus, to ensure consistent estimation when replacing $s^0$ with $s_m$ and setting $c^{\star} =1$ in practice, we use the more conservative threshold of $\lambda s^0 \asymp s^{0} \log(m)/n$.
+With this choice the first and third terms in \eqref{eqn:newbnd4} would be of the same (vanishing) order, and the consistency rate would be driven by the convergence rate of $\| \beta^{\star} - \beta^{0} \|_2^2$.
+We investigate the performance of this choice in Section~\ref{sec:compearly}.

 The above results, including the specific choice of early stopping criterion, are also valid if the super-structure $\mathcal{M}$ corresponding to the moral graph is not known \emph{a priori}.
 That is because the moral graph can be consistently estimated from data using recent developments in graphical modeling; see \citet{drton2017structure} for a review of the literature.
 While some of the existing algorithms based on $\ell_1$-penalty require an additional \emph{irrepresentability} condition \citep{meinshausen2006high, saegusa2016joint}, this assumption can be relaxed by using instead an adaptive lasso penalty or by thresholding the initial lasso estimates \citep{bulmann2011statistics}.